rajexcited/personal-finance-ui/test-cases/expense/income/edit-income-tc3.md

      - a popup opens with thumbnail pdf view.
      - remove all uploaded receipts and verify message `there are no receipts`.
      - close the popup and verify message `no receipt uploaded` is displayed.
-6. click on `update` button.
+6. User clicks on `update` button.

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~3) while income is being updated.
-- when successfully updated, the expense list is showing updated income with filled out values.
+- When successfully updated, the expense list is showing updated income with filled out values.
 - `view receipts` action is not showing for the income.
-- in small screen, it can be expanded. verify details
+- In small/mobile screen, it can be expanded. verify details

 ## Impact Area:

 ### frontend

+- View Expenses page
-- expense page
+- Edit Income page
+- navigation component
+- expenses module
-- update income form
+- income component

 ### backend api

+- expense count api
-- expense list api
+- expense api
+- income api
 - income type api
 - payment account api
 - share person api
-- income api get
 - income tags api
+- currency profile api
-- income api post
+- income receipt api

 ## Type of Test:

+- End to End
-- Integration
+- Regression
 - Demo site testable

 ## Tags:

-- feature=`expense,income,edit`
+- feature=`expenses`
 - execution=`manual`
 - impact=`high`
 - type=`positive`
+- devices=`desktop,mobile`

 ## Affected Versions: